 - What is God asking you to do, be, embrace, change and/or believe from these chapters?

 Is your group meeting virtually?

 Watching a video together becomes more challenging if some or all of your group members are meeting virtually.
-You can test out using the screen share feature in Zoom, but some have had mixed success in creating a seemless viewing experience.
-Consider one of the following options:

 - Watch videos individually, then meet virtually to discuss.